poojaisabelle/Project-One/README.md

 1. With more resources, we would investigate further any potential outliers in the data.

-2. We could explore and visualise the air quality data for more cities/countries/parameters under a longer/different timeframes.
+2. We could explore and visualise the air quality data and Covid data for more cities/countries/parameters under a longer/different timeframes.

 3. We could try out other statistical models to understand more about the correlation between Covid-19 and Air Quality.